All FHA financed homes must meet FHA’s property standards or “Minimum Property Standards” (“MPS”for short).

 - Defective Paint Surfaces on Homes Built Before 1978

-Any FHA property violations noted in the appraisal must be resolved in order for FHA to insure or “back” the home loan.
-Alternatively, while minor cosmetic deficiencies are not property violations, they may factor into the valuation of the home.
+Alternatively, while minor cosmetic issues are not property violations, they may impact the valuation of the home.

 FHA Required Inspections

 FHA home loans do not require Termite inspections as a standard rule.
-However, pest inspections and related repairs are required when FHA appraisers note pest related damage to the home in their appraisal.
+However, pest inspections and related repairs are required only if the FHA appraiser notes pest related damage.

-FHA also requires licensed professionals inspect the home when the FHA appraiser notes structural damage or faulty mechanical systems (including plumbing, electrical or heating) on their appraisal.
+FHA also requires licensed contractors inspect the home in some cases.
+For example, when the appraiser notes structural damage or faulty systems (plumbing, electrical or heating) on their appraisal.

-In general, FHA does not require appliances such as a stove or fridge) to be present in the home.
+Generally, FHA does not require appliances such as a stove or fridge be present in the home.
 However, there must be a space for a stove.
-Generally an FHA appraiser requires the home to have a functional dishwasher if there is a space for a built in dishwasher.
+Also, FHA requires homes have a working dishwasher if space for a built in dishwasher exists.

 History of FHA’s Property Policy